marekmaskarinec/creed/README.md

                         runs group 2
 * `awas   ( g -- )` -   apply with altered state - applies the group with the marked
                         text as the buffer, and then substitutes it back
+* `awsb   ( tg -- t )` - apply with string buffer - applies the group with a
+  string as the buffer.
+Then pushes the buffer back to the stack.

 ### Stack operation: